Salt Therapy Methods

-Find more about different salt therapy methods of treatment, distinguish between them and be able to take an informed decision for your respiratory health condition.
+Find out more about different salt therapy treatments and methods; distinguish between them and allow yourself to make an informed decision in treating your respiratory health condition.

-1. Artificial Salt Rooms – usually they use a halogenerator to create very fine rock salt particles that are dispersed into the salt room for breathing.
-The walls and floors of the salt room are also covered in rock salt.
-A session is about 1 hour in length and 2-3 or more people are relaxing or exercising in a room while breathing the salt aerosol.
-The cost of a session can be anywhere between $30-$60 and at least 6 sessions would be recommended to have results.
-Being exposed for only 45 minutes – 1 hour at a time, the salt aerosol concentration is relatively high and is controlled by halogenerator.
+Salt room therapy usually uses a halo-generator to create very fine salt particles that are dispersed into a room.
+The salt room’s walls and floors are covered in rock salt.
+A session lasts around 1 hour.
+Multiple people can relax or exercise in a salt room at the same time, while breathing in salt aerosol.
+The cost of a session can be anywhere from $40-$60.
+For lasting results, at least 6 consecutive sessions are recommended.
+Due to being exposed for only 45 minutes – 1 hour at a time, the salt aerosol concentration is relatively high.

-There are artificial salt rooms that do not have a halogenerator.
-The salt aerosol is created by brushing a salt brick with a steel brush to generate fine particles of salt.
-The concentration of salt aerosol here is usually lower than in halogenerator operated rooms.
-Exposure and cost are the same.
-Therapeutic effect is lower here than in a halogenerator salt room due to the fact that the length of exposure and aerosol concentration are not correlated.
+There are also artificial salt rooms that do not have halo-generators and the salt aerosol is created by brushing a salt brick with a steel brush.
+As a result, the concentration of salt aerosol is usually lower than halogenerator operated rooms.
+Exposure time and cost are the same, but therapeutic effects are lower compared to halogenerator salt rooms.
+This is because the length of exposure and the aerosol concentration are not correlated.

 – Short but intense therapy